leafo/lapis/docs/models.md

   },
   {
     name = "fields",
-    description = "the fields returned by each included model.
-Taken as a fragment of raw SQL. `db.escape_identifier` can be used to sanitize column names", example = dual_code{[[
+    description = "Raw SQL fragment to control which columns are returned by the query. `db.escape_identifier` can be used to sanitize column names", example = dual_code{[[
       Users\include_in posts, "user_id", {
         fields: "id, name as display_name, created_at"